DesignPlain/PlainServer/README.md

 # DesignSphere_Backend
-`go` server for DesignSphere
+`go` backend web server for DesignSphere

 ## Build

-Run the following the script to build the project.
+Run the following script to build the project.

 ```
 ./build.sh